Spine Research at NEBH

 - We have studied and published manuscripts on long term exercise adherence for those who received exercise oriented treatment for back pain.

-We are currently enrolling our patients in our 5th study of physical assessment, this time examining the sensory deficits associated with cervical radiculopathy.
+We are currently enrolling in a study of physical assessment, this time examining the sensory deficits associated with cervical radiculopathy.